Veteran to BSN

 - Preference will be given to applicants whose TEAS scores are at the exemplary level;

-- Students applying can take the TEAS no more than two (2) times per application cycle.
+- Students applying for admission can take the TEAS no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
 If two sets of scores are submitted the scores will be averaged.
-Effective for students applying for admission Spring 2018, students applying can take the TEAS no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
+Averaged scores must meet Proficiency level in each category.

 - Submission of current American Heart Association BLS Certification prior to first day of class